This post is about how to build a growth-focused SaaS SEO strategy.

 I was trying to art direct some updates to our website.
 (Cue 🙄)

 But, I’m not a designer.

 “How to do web design for non-designers,” I searched.

-I scanned slowly down the page (well, not the whole page–probably just the first 3 or 4 results) until I landed on a link that looked promising.
+I scanned slowly down the page (well, not the whole page, probably just the first three or four results) until I landed on a link that looked promising.

 Oh, and–imagine that–Figma, who published the blog, happens to sell this exact software.
 I clicked from the blog post onto the homepage to learn more.